-The Government has announced its vision for the Cambridge, Milton Keynes and Oxford corridor to stimulate economic growth in the national interest.
+In addition, the Government has announced its vision for the Cambridge, Milton Keynes and Oxford corridor to stimulate economic growth in the national interest.
 This includes investment in new and upgraded road and rail infrastructure and a corridor-wide ambition for one million new homes by 20501.